 MHAS provides legal assistance to at-risk and homeless veterans with mental health disabilities to remove barriers to housing stability, employment, and self-sufficiency.
 Legal issues include landlord tenant matters, fair housing advocacy, problems with disability and other income maintenance benefits, consumer and medical debt, and warrant issues.
 MHAS has established two behavioral health legal partnerships in this area to resolve clients’ legal issues in an effort to improve mental health outcomes.

 With the support of a Skadden Fellowship, this collaborative project with Operation Healthy Homecoming, a program of Mental Health America of Los Angeles, provides legal assistance to veterans who are homeless or at risk of homelessness in a rapid rehousing program.

 View our video about BeHeLP-Vets.

 This new project supported by Equal Justice Works through an AmeriCorps sub-grant provides direct representation to veterans who are homeless or who are at risk of becoming homeless.
-MHAS is working with U.S. Vets and other agencies in the harbor area to provide legal advocacy as a component of holistic care.
+MHAS is working with U.S. Vets and other agencies serving veterans to provide legal advocacy as a component of holistic care.

-In an effort to improve the lives of people with mental disabilities throughout our local and statewide communities, MHAS participates in impact litigation.
+MHAS participates in impact litigation aimed at improving the lives of low-income people with mental disabilities.
 For example, as co-counsel in the class action Emily Q. v.
 Bontá, MHAS played a key role in bringing federally mandated Therapeutic Behavior Services to children in California.
 MHAS currently serves as co-counsel in Franco-Gonzalez v.
 Sessions, which is in the monitoring stage of a permanent injunction.
 In this case the court ordered the United States government to provide counsel to immigration detainees who as a result of a mental disability are unable to provide competent self-representation in their immigration proceedings.